MHC-Datathon/TSZR/README.md

 # Analysis
 <p>
-By analyzing the data, we noticed a particular, separate string of violation hotspots ourside Manhattan and decided to look into it more.
+By analyzing the data, we noticed a particular, separate string of violation hotspots outside Manhattan and decided to look into it more.
 After researching the context and surroundings of these violation hotspots, we found that it connects Queens College and other institutions to a very busy neighborhood.
 Many Queens College students, in addition to Townsend Harris High School and John Bowne High School students, widely use a select few bus routes.
 This is due to the fact that there aren’t any train stations or other modes of public transportation near the campus.
 These bus routes coincide directly with a string of high-violation hotspots, providing insight on the causes of these hotspots.
 These bus routes also directly cross Flushing-Main Street, an area that is also very busy, being a central hub for many people, buses, cars, and acting as an economic center for many businesses.

 Therefore, after conducting more research of the context and surroundings of violation hotspots, we found that many landmarks, tourist attractions, transfer locations, and college and institutions are in the vicinity of many violation hotspots, and that these factors aren't only unique to Manhattan.
 </p>